lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 - The name of the schema type (`"Query"` or a type name).
 - The name of the field (query name or schema type field).
-- The `DataFetcher` to wire calls to the type and field to.
+- The `DataFetcher` associated with the type and field.

 After registering each `DataFetcher`, the `RuntimeWiring` instance is finalised using `build`.

-Finally the `TypeDefinitionRegistry` and `RuntimeWiring` created previously are passed through a `SchemaGenerator` and then into `GraphQL.newGraphQL` to retrieve a fully functional `GraphQL` instance.
+Finally, the `TypeDefinitionRegistry` and `RuntimeWiring` created previously are passed through a `SchemaGenerator` and then into `GraphQL.newGraphQL` to retrieve a fully functional `GraphQL` instance.

 ## Sending a GraphQL query to the application

-With the setup complete the application now exposes a `/graphql` endpoint provided by the auto-configured code in `graphql-java-spring-boot-starter-webmvc`.
+With the setup complete, the application now exposes a `/graphql` endpoint provided by the auto-configured code in `graphql-java-spring-boot-starter-webmvc`.
 This endpoint is where clients will send GraphQL queries to.

-In this section, we'll look at how to send a query using cURL and Postman (which has GraphQL functionality) and view the data that is returned.
+In this section, we'll look at how to send a query using cURL and Postman (which has GraphQL functionality) and view the returned data.

-Tzhe query we are trying to send:
+The query we are trying to send:

 ```graphql
 query {